engr-hasanuzzaman/funwith-php/laravel notes.md

 # Mutator
 - setter
 - it will not be possible to create associated models using mutator if the associated model need the id of the model

+### associations
+- laravel use `exists` propert to check foreign constrains model check.
+So, if we override this property, will be able to make associated model without creating the original model